fomentia/studious-train/README.md

 welcome to the studious train, son

-you will study and you will like it, son
+you will study and you will like it, sonn